jamie33smith7544/mapping-game-app/README.md

 # Mapping Game

 ## Description
+Assignment 1: Built a front end UI with React and typescript to play the game:
 A game where the goal is to make it from the left starting point, the the right end point in 450 moves and 200 health.
 A player uses the arrow keys to move and make a path to the other side.
 The spaces are blank, speeders, lava, and mud.
 Each space has its own effects to moves and health of a player

-This application uses react libraries and typescript.
-Vite was used for project configuration.
+*Vite was used for project configuration.

 ## Prerequisites
 This application uses the React framework